 Making sure your landing pages load fast as possible could improve your relevance score and quality score as well.
 It is essential you get your pages to load fast on mobile devices.

-Make sure your visitors find the right information as fast and as easy as possible.
-They should also be directed to call to action buttons as easy as possible.
+Make sure your visitors find the right information as fast and as easily as possible.
+They should also be directed to call-to-action buttons as easily as possible.

 Ad Networks care for the security of your visitors and insist you have a secured website that protects your visitor’s data and sensitive information against internet fraud and theft.